cos316/assignment3-starter-code/README.md

 ## API

-A cache as a fixed-size store of key-value bindings.
+A cache is a fixed-size store of key-value bindings.
 In your cache, keys are strings (e.g., the name of a file or variable), and values are arbitrary-length byte slices.